-Sharon Frayne is a Niagara native who has returned home to write and paint after many years working as an educator and administrator in several Ontario communities.
+Sharon Frayne is a Niagara native who has returned home to write and paint after many years working as an educator and administrator.

 Caught Between the Walls, Sharon’s ghostly tale of the old Niagara Courthouse and Gaol (1817 -1920) was released in November 2016.
 It is available in NOTL Museums and bookstores and on Amazon.

 Felix Imonti I moved to Niagara on the Lake in July 2014.
 Shortly after moving into the house, a neighbour mentioned the Writers' Circle.
 It was the first time that I joined anything and I must thank the neighbour.